h15200/notes/SQL.md

 - before building a db, it is necessary to go through the modeling of data to have a rough idea of the use case for the data
-- the most common way to model data is the `entity-relationship` modelling technique
+- the most common way to model data is the `entity-relationship` or `ER` modelling technique
   - consists for 4 parts, `Entities`, `Atrributes`, `Identifiers` and `Relationships`